-Unfortunately we have not, over the last 5 or 6 years, had that opportunity to make that particular choice.
+Unfortunately we have not, over the last 5 or 6 years, had that oppor-

 Senator Long.
 You estimated a \$50 million budget cost of advancing the expiration day to June 15 of these manufacturers excise taxes and I assume you included in that those retail excise taxes.
 Is that based on the assumption that these sales will continue on the same basis as they were during the previous part of the year?